Timurtash: Viceroyalty

 He was appointed to Mongol viceroyalty of Anatolia by Chupan after Keraite emir Irinjin was recalled to Diyar Bakir in 1314.
 His deputy was Sinaneddin Ariz (or Seyfeddin Razi), while his vizier tasked with collection of the provincial revenues was Jalal al-Din, son of Rashid al-Din Hamadani.
 However, when Irinjin rebelled in 1319, his lands were pillaged by Keraites, Timurtash himself fleeing to Danishmendid territory.
 He was reconfirmed as viceroy after the victory of Chupan.
 However, this revolt made Timurtash unsure of his position and forced him to ally with Mamluks, even to the point of sending a letter to the Sultan to accept him as a governor.

 His tenure was marked by the suppression of vassals of Ilkhanate, namely the Armenian Kingdom of Cilicia and the Anatolian beyliks.
 He succeeded in capturing Konya in 1320 from Karamanids and marched on Leo IV in alliance with al-Nasir Muhammad in 1321 and captured Ayas on 10 May according to Abulfeda.
 He also sacked Christian centers of Kayseri and Erzurum, forcing inhabitants to convert to Islam.

+Timurtash implemented policies inspired by the writings of Sufi scholar Ibn Arabi, making it mandatory for non-Muslims to wear conical hats with yellow turbans as to distinguish them from Muslims, for "it would exalt Islam and abase the infidel".